trinidaa/devops_todolist_kubernetes_task_8_volumes/README.md

     1. App is running
     1. ConfigMap data is mounted as files in a right order
     1. Secret data is mounted as file
-    1. How Output 'cat counter.txt' from a pod
 1. Create PR with your changes and attach it for validation on a platform.